markriggins/dockerfy/README.md

 	COPY / /app

-Then the desired alternative for the files can be chosen at runtime use the -overlay *src:dest* option
+Then the desired alternative for the files can be chosen at runtime use the --overlay *src:dest* option

 	$ dockefy --overlay /app/overlays/_commmon/html:/usr/share/nginx/ \
 		      --overlay /app/overlays/$DEPLOYMENT_ENV/html:/usr/share/nginx/ \